Deabute/plan-client/README.md

 # Plan Beta (Working codename)

+Busy?
+Tell your time where it goes.

+Work hard without sacrificing the finer points of life.

 "Plan" is a tool for budgeting your personal time with abilities to task track with time keep.

 ## Problems that might lead one to use this tool